 Common Greek meze dishes are often things like fried zucchini/zucchini croquettes, bouyiourdi cheese, fried potatoes, Smyrna meatballs, and other treats.
 In Volos, you can experience meze with a twist.

 Tsipouradiko places are something of a Volos specialty.
 In these places, if you order yourself a serving of tsipouro, you will be served meze side dishes for free.

 The more tsipouro you order, the better your meze dishes become each time, and the more “free” food you enjoy.
 Just don’t be surprised if you cannot see your plate after a little while!

 Tsipouro is one of the most beloved Greek alcoholic beverages and, with an alcohol content of 40-45%, it is also one of the strongest.

 There are numerous types of tsipouro available.
 Some are flavoured with anise, some are not.
 You can ask locals and the wait staff for their recommendations of the best types to try.

 Plenty of interesting street art can be found scattered around the backstreets of Volos.
 Some of it is thought-provoking and deep-meaning, whereas other pieces are simply great to look at.

-UrbanAct Greece liaise with artists and creatives across the country.
+UrbanAct Greece liaises with artists and creatives across the country.
 Their aim is to make Greek cities, including Volos, more beautiful to look at and more pleasant to explore.
-You can find a map, and information on all of the street art pieces in Volos here.
+You can find a map and information on all of the street art pieces in Volos here.